-The Smidt Heart Institute is at the forefront of novel cardiac treatments and care for patients diagnosed with COVID-19.
-The Post COVID-19 Diagnostics and Therapeutics Program is an initiative of the Department of Cardiology in the Smidt Heart Institute led by Siddharth Singh MD.
-This highly specialized program leverages our experience with COVID-19 and the heart, and our established expertise in advanced cardiac imaging and biomarker discovery, to provide state-of-the-art evaluation of COVID-19 survivors with known or suspected cardiac complications.
-The program includes an outpatient COVID-19 Recovery Clinic staffed by cardiologists and imaging specialists with published expertise in COVID-19 clinical trials and research.
-Our team has performed extensive research on this new virus, and continues to explore the long-term effects on the heart in our patients.
+The Smidt Heart Institute is at the forefront of cardiac evaluation and care for patients diagnosed with COVID-19.
+The Post COVID-19 Cardiology Clinic, led by Siddharth Singh, MD, leverages our experience with COVID-19 as well as our expertise in advanced cardiac imaging and biomarker discovery to provide state-of-the-art assessments of COVID-19 survivors with known or suspected cardiac complications.

 What do you need to know about COVID-19 and the heart?